-No. It is entirely up to you if you want to take part.
+No. It is entirely up to you and your child if they want to take part.
 This study is completely separate from the care your child receives from their medical team.
-We will not tell your medical team if you decide to take part or not.
+We will not tell your medical team if they decide to take part or not.